CodyEthanJordan/CodyEthanJordan.github.io/_posts/2020-10-04-threeColorHats.md

 ### Solving Three Colors

+Taking it to the next level lets look at the three color variant.

+> A mad wizard captures 10 people and presents to them a challenge.
+Each will lined up facing forwards so that they can only see the people in front of them, and each will be given either a red, blue, or green hat.
+This means they can see the colors of the hats of everyone farther down the line, but not their own or anyone behind them.
+Then starting at the back of the line each must guess the color of their hat else be slain.
+The 10 prisoners will have time to agree upon a plan beforehand.
+What is their best plan and their chances of survival?

 ## Additional Variants

 Lets look at a few ways that the riddle could be expanded for fun.